-Note for Paper Setters:
+Note for Paper Setters

-The question paper consists of 9 questions.
-Q. No. 1 as compulsory having four parts spread over the entire syllabus, with a weightage of 12 marks.
-The rest of question paper divided into four units and the students are to attempt four questions from these units with the internal choice.
-The essay type question carries 12 marks each.
+The Question paper consists of 9 questions having Q no 1 as Compulsory having four parts spread over the entire Syllabus, with a weightage of 14 marks.
+The rest of Question paper is divided into four Units and the students are to attend four Questions from these units with the internal choice.
+The essay type Question carries 14 marks each.
 Unit IV having the sessional work/field work (section) could also be a part of the theory paper.

-Internship/field work Unit IV having the components/activities of the internship is to be developed in the form of the Reflective Journal.
+Internship/field work Unit IV having the components/activities of the internship are to be to be developed in the form of the Reflective Journal.
 All the activities under the internship are to be evaluated for credits and hence all the activities are to be showcased by the trainee and are to be fully recorded with the complete certification of its genuineness.

-The theory paper is to have 60 marks (external).
-40 marks are for the In House activities.
+The Theory paper is to have 70 marks (external).
+30 Marks are for the In House activities Book references:

-Book References:

-Chauhan, S.S.
-(2001), Advanced Educational Psychology, Vikas Publishing House Pvt.
-Ltd., New Delhi.
+- Chauhan, S.S.
+(2001).
+Advanced Educational Psychology.
+Vikas Publishing House Pvt Ltd. New Delhi. - Craig.

-Craig.
 Grace.
-J. (1989), Human Development, Prentice Hall Inc. New Jersy.

-Dash, M. (2006), Fundamentals of Educational Psychology, Atlantic Publisher and Distributors Pvt.
-Ltd., New Delhi.

-Hurlock, Elizabeth, B. (2005), Developmental Psychology, Tata McGraw Hill Publishing Company Ltd., New Delhi.

-Mangal, S.K.
-(2001), Essentials of Educational Psychology, Prentice Hall of India Pvt.
-Ltd., New Delhi.

-Mahmud, Jafar (2004), Educational Psychology, A P H Publishing Corporation, New Delhi.

-Solso, Robert, L. (2002), Cognitive Psychology, Pearson Ed.
-(Singapore) Pvt.
-Ltd., Delhi.
+J. (1989) .Human Development.
+Prentice Hall Inc. New Jersey - Dash.M.
+(2006).
+Fundamentals of Educational Psychology.
+Atlantic Publisher and Distributors Pvt.
+Ltd. New Delhi. - Hurlock.
+Elizabeth.
+B. (2005).
+Developmental Psychology.
+Tata Mc Graw Hill Publishing Company Ltd. New Delhi. - Mangal.
+S. K. (2001).
+Essentials of Educational Psychology.
+Prentice Hall of India Pvt.
+Ltd. New Delhi. - Mahmud, Jafar.
+(2004) Educational Psychology.
+A P H Publishing Corporation.
+New Delhi. - Solso.
+Robert.
+L.(2002).
+Cognitive Psychology.
+Pearson Ed (Singapore) Pvt.
+Ltd. Delhi.